Advertising and promotion requests

 Q: Why am I being denied access to non-medical counseling through Military OneSource?

 A: Military OneSource's confidential non-medical counseling services are considered out of scope and not suitable for individuals with specific types of medically diagnosed conditions or those who have been, and are currently, prescribed certain psychoactive medication.
 Individuals who are currently receiving therapy with other practitioners or who are involved in Family Advocacy Program cases, as well as those undergoing fitness-for-duty evaluations and court-ordered counseling are also ineligible.
-Scope of service and eligibility criteria are defined by the current program guidelines, which are under review to ensure the non-medical counseling service is meeting the needs of service members and their families.
+Scope of service and eligibility criteria are defined by the current program guidelines.
 Any changes involving eligibility for non-medical counseling services will be posted on Military OneSource.

 Q: If I was treated for post-traumatic stress disorder last year, but I am no longer being treated, can I receive non-medical counseling through Military OneSource or a military and family life counselor for a different issue?

 A: If a service member or family member no longer has a diagnosis of post-traumatic stress disorder, he or she may meet with a Military OneSource counselor or a military and family life counselor.
 Such circumstances are considered on a case-by-case basis.

 Scams and impersonation of U.S. service members